 With such exceeding minor characters, the focus seems misplaced on Denton’s doomed fate.
 His inevitable straight plummet to Hell ends up a sad, soul-sucking watch that leaves much more to be desired.

 For the few undeterred ones, be sure to get mentally geared for this slippery descent into pure, wretched despair.
-How hard it is to sift through a tragicomedy so pessimistic, and subtle in its gallows humour withal.
-But there is no doubt something interesting buried beneath the darkness.
+How hard it will be to sift through a tragicomedy so pessimistic, and subtle in its gallows humour withal.